 How Do I Get My Artwork Noticed?
 9 Ways To Promote Your Artwork

-You can promote your artwork and get your artwork noticed by looking at nine key ideas such as 1) build a strong art portfolio, 2)build a website to show your art, 3) use social media to promote yourself, 4) write a blog, 5) find a gallery to sell your work, 6) show at an art fair, 7) make youtube videos, 8) get active in your community and 9) learn to network.
+You can promote your artwork and get your artwork noticed by looking at nine key ideas: 1) build a strong art portfolio, 2)build a website to show your art, 3) use social media to promote yourself, 4) write a blog, 5) find a gallery to sell your work, 6) show at an art fair, 7) make youtube videos, 8) get active in your community and 9) learn to network.
 All of these ideas are ways you can promote yourself as an artist.

 5 Tips for Finding Art Inspiration To Help You Improve Your Painting